Docs

 Scripting

-Learn how to pass arguments to your scripts from the command line
+Learn how to pass arguments to Tolk scripts from the command line

-Acton allows you to pass arguments from the command line to your Tolk scripts.
-Argument parsing is driven by the ABI for main(), so the values you pass are interpreted according to the parameter types declared in the script.
+Acton allows passing arguments from the command line to the Tolk scripts.
+Argument parsing is driven by the ABI for main(), so the passed values are interpreted according to the parameter types declared in the script.

-To define a script that accepts arguments, add parameters to your main() function.
+To define a script that accepts arguments, add parameters to the main() function.
 Acton maps one command-line argument to one main() parameter, in order.

 For example, consider a script that adds two numbers: